skhabiri/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 2. Add a new Instance
 3. `apk add nano` adds nano text editor to the container.
 This is specific to the host OS distribution which is arch linux in this case, and it’s not related to the docker.
 4. `which docker` verifies existence of docker.
-5. `docker run hello-world`        # since `hello-world` image is not recognized locally, docker client contacts docker daemon to pull the `hello-world` image from docker hub and creates a docker container based on that image which runs an executable “hello from docker world” and stream it back to the docker client to print it on our local terminal.
+5. `docker run hello-world`        # since `hello-world` image is not recognized locally, docker client contacts docker daemon to pull the `hello-world` image from docker hub and creates a docker container based on that image which then runs an executable “hello from docker world” and stream it back to the docker client to print it on our local terminal.
 6. `docker run -it debian /bin/bash`        # create a container based on debian distribution of linux with bash shell interactive mode.
 7. `nano`                # doesn’t work anymore as we are in a new container.
 Now we are in debian linux not arch linux anymore.
 8. `exit` we exit from debian and return to the same arch linux OS that we were there before